Bagnères-de-Luchon: History

 The town has existed for more than 2,000 years.
 The presence of a population has been attested since Neolithic times at least in the Saint-Mamet Cave.
 The presence of Stone circles also attests to an ancient occupation.

-In 76 BC Pompey, returning from a policing expedition in Spain (where he founded the city of Pamplona named after him), stopped in the area and founded the new city of Lugdunum Convenarum where he brought together the scattered Convènes tribe: this was the future Saint-Bertrand-de-Comminges.
+It is often claimed that Pompey, returning from a policing expedition in Spain in 76BC (where he founded the city of Pamplona named after him), stopped in the area and founded the new city of Lugdunum Convenarum where he brought together the scattered Convènes tribe: this was the future Saint-Bertrand-de-Comminges.
+However, extensive archaeological investigations have failed to find any evidence of this.
+During the Augustan period, the town was substantially Romanised and expanded.

 One of his soldiers who suffered from a skin disease immersed himself in the thermal waters of Luchon and its "Onésiens" baths where he discovered their thermal properties.
 After 21 days (the traditional and still current duration of a cure) he came out completely healed.

-In 25 BC Tiberius Claude dug three pools and developed thermal baths.
+In 25 BC Tiberius Claudius dug three pools and developed thermal baths.
 The baths had a modest motto: "Balneum Lixonense post Neapolitense primum" (the Luchon baths are the best after those of Naples) which is still today the motto of the town.
-Julius Caesar spoke of the region his "Commentaries".
+Julius Caesar spoke of the region in his Commentaries.

 The invasions of the Goths and Visigoths passed through the region as well as the incursions of the Moors.
 People took refuge in the high valleys of Larboust or Oueil.
 Traces of these invasions remain in some local myths and legends.

 Charlemagne and Gaston Phoebus gave the area a special status of a border March with a certain amount of autonomy between France and Spain.

 The area was relatively untouched by the Hundred Years' War, as well as by the suppression of Catharism and the Protestant Reformation.
 People remained loyal to a 'modified' Catholicism, which it took the bishops of Saint-Béat centuries to rein in; priests lived in communities, sometimes armed and married, and were poorly educated and poorly trained.
 They extorted payment for funeral Masses in the form of well-watered meals, and they were loyal to the interests of their house of origin, rather than to Rome.